q3k/m16c-interface/README.md

 This is the code for a Renesas M16C SerialIO programmer, based on an iCEStick FPGA devboard and Python host software.

-Its' most interesting feature is being able to crack the security PIN of the bootloader using a simple timing attack on the busy line.
+Its most interesting feature is being able to crack the security PIN of the bootloader using a simple timing attack on the busy line.

 To build and connect the adapter to the target, see adapter/README.md.